monktastic/no-more-contempt/scratch/intros.md

+Kindness is the hardest word to define, but also the most important.
+It doesn't mean being nice.
+Nice means pleasant and agreeable, which are fine qualities in most normal situations but useless in others.
+Kindness, on the other hand, means something much more profound.
+It is the right orientation in literally _every_ circumstance.
+But how could kindness be the right response to evil?

+---

 Consider the "bad people" of the world — the greedy bankers; the hypocritical CEOs; the corrupt politicians (and all who support them).
 Don't they know that they're doing wrong?
 Of course they do — which can only mean that they are _fundamentally morally defective,_ and it is our moral duty to stop them by any means necessary.
 But here's what we can't see.

 ---